 The Research Concierge Service (RCS) is a service of Research Development at Penn State College of Medicine.

-We help investigators strengthen grant writing skills, form collaborative teams and develop complex research proposals.
+The service helps investigators strengthen grant writing skills, form collaborative teams and develop complex research proposals.

-Our typical services are listed here, and you can explore resources for proposal development, investigator development and funding sources from the menu.
+Typical services are listed here, and you can explore resources for proposal development, investigator development and funding sources from the menu.

 Jump to topic

 We work one-on-one with investigators seeking to strengthen their research portfolio.
 Investigators may request a consultation with the RCS to:

 - Identify and evaluate funding opportunities

 - Help identify potential research mentors and/or collaborators